Why is the Ghanaian Christian God so cruel?

 I contemplated not naming the preacher in this piece because I’m not interested in debating followers of men.
 He is not the only purveyor of this notion of the vengeful God in Ghana.
 But it is important to name names to have an honest conversation.
 So the preacher was Archbishop Duncan Williams, and the sermon can be found here.
 At the beginning of the pandemic, he declared that no Ghanaian would die of the illness (Ghana has now recorded over 50000 cases with 1343 deaths.)
 It was staggering to hear him suggest that God had killed thousands of people to “draw people to himself” when the world was reeling from a pandemic predicted by scientists.
 But his claim that the God who had killed thousands, including the Italians (the people on whose land the bones of St. Peter rests), was not surprising to me.

 The Ghanaian Christian God has always been cruel, demanding, and utterly bereft of grace.
-We are taught that he inflicts painful things, such as disease, famine, road accidents, and even poverty, not just on those who do not know or fear Him but also on believers who stray.
+We are taught that he inflicts painful things, such as disease, famine, road accidents, even poverty, not just on those who do not know or fear Him but also on believers who stray.
 Sermons like the Archbishop’s tell us that sometimes God does inflict pain to test our faith.
 This God makes the cruelest God in Kumawood films seem merciful (not that I believe our indigenous religious practices are what ignorant filmmakers portray).

 But the “fire and brimstone” God is inconsistent with all the claims Ghanaian Christians make about the biblical God and everything the text tells us about Him.
 (I say this knowing that the Old Testament God seems like a vengeful God at first glance. ) But Ghanaian Christians maintain that they are New Testament Christians who no longer live under the law but under grace because of Jesus’ ministry.
 The essence of that ministry, we are told, is liberation.
 Jesus’ revelation is supposed to guarantee all humans boundless love, mercy, and grace from God.
-We also know that as problematic as parts of the bible are, there are ways of reading and interpreting it that is not rooted in colonial, racist frameworks which dehumanize people and justify violence and exploitation.
-Postcolonial, liberation and feminist interpretations present a just and loving God and offer believers more freedom.
+We also know that as problematic as parts of the bible are, there are ways of reading and interpreting it that are not rooted in colonial, racist frameworks which dehumanize people and justify violence and exploitation.
+Postcolonial, liberation, and feminist interpretations present a just and loving God and offer believers more freedom.

 Ghana is a developing country with huge infrastructural deficits, high levels of poverty, and unemployment.
 In 2018, the UN Rapporteur for Poverty found that inequality was higher in Ghana than ever.
 It makes sense that Ghanaian Christians have embraced this theology.
 It explains why younger Ghanaians are more religious than the older generation.
 Understandably, this theology has flourished in communities where deprivation and suffering abound — for both the gullible and the desperate will do anything for relief.
 (And some need God to justify their wealth.)